Nanushuk Formation

-The Nanushuk Group or Nanushuk formation is a geologic group in Alaska in westernmost National Petroleum Reserve in Alaska (NPR-A).
-Oil in these rocks likely was generated beneath Western North Slope and migrated northeastward into NPR-A. It preserves fossils dating back to the Cretaceous period.
+The Nanushuk Formation or Nanushuk Group is a geologic group in Alaska in westernmost National Petroleum Reserve in Alaska (NPR-A).
+Petroleum in these rocks likely was generated beneath Western Alaska North Slope and migrated northeastward into NPR-A. The formation preserves fossils dating back to the Albian-Cenomanian ages of the Cretaceous period.
+Its thickness varies from about 1500 to about 250 meters.
 Underneath the Nanushuk lies the Torok Formation.

+Until 2015, for more than 50 years about 150 oil exploration wells had had almost zero success; However, in 2015, Repsol announced the Pikka oil pool and in 2016, ConocoPhilips announced the Willow project.

+As of 2017, the U.S. Geological Survey estimated that there were 8.7 billion barrels of oil and 25 trillion cubic feet of natural gas in the Nanushuk and Torok Formations, much more than previously estimated.

 Geology

 The Nanushuk Formation together with the Torok Formation below it forms a huge wedge of sediment deposited in a deep water basin and stretches from north of the Brooks Range beneath the Alaska North Slope to the adjacent offshore.
 It was deposited in shallow water and includes potential reservoirs in deltaic, shoreface, and fluvial sandstones.
 The USGS found large-scale folds and faults in the South of the formation and evidence, that the rocks have been heated to temperatures at which oil is converted to natural gas.

+The thickness of the Nanushuk Formation varies from about 1500 to about 250 meters.

+Paleontology

+The formation preserves fossils dating back to the Albian-Cenomanian ages of the Cretaceous period.
+Many fossilized dinosaur footprints and wood fragments have been found in this formation.
+Some tree trunks reached up to 58 cm in diameter.
+Ichnotaxa of Nanushuk Formation include avian and non-avian theropods, quadrupedal ornithischians and bipedal ornithischians.
+The latter make up a noticeable majority, 59% of the finds near the Kukpowruk River.

-History
+History of oil discoveries

-Before 2015, about 150 oil exploration wells had been drilled into the Nanushuk and Torok Formations, yet oil production had finding one small oil pool.
+Before 2015, over a period of more than 50 years about 150 oil exploration wells had been drilled into the Nanushuk and Torok Formations, yet oil production had had almost zero success finding one small oil pool with less than 50 million barrels in place.

-In 2015 the oil industry announced it had discovered the Pikka oil pool in the Nanushuk Formation and in 2017 an extension of Pikka oil at Horseshoe, 21 miles south, estimated together at more than 1,000 MMBO.In 2017, ConocoPhillips announced discovery of the Willow oil pool in the Nanushuk Formation with estimated resources of more than 300 MMBO.

-As of 2017, the U.S. Geological Survey estimated that there were 8.7 billion barrels of oil and 25 trillion cubic feet of natural gas in the Nanushuk and Torok Formations, much more than previously estimated.
+However, as of 2017, the U.S. Geological Survey estimated that there were 8.7 billion barrels of oil and 25 trillion cubic feet of natural gas in the Nanushuk and Torok Formations, much more than previously estimated.
+These discoveries were possible, because of technological advancements like three-dimensional seismic data processing, extended reach drilling.